The choice of material palette in this apartment will give you some serious inspiration for your home

 Tejal says getting this structural proportion right has been essential for the final design.
-“We put our heads together on how to create a more contemporary ambience even though our studio’s work leans a lot more towards rugged “old world” textures to stay true to our grain,” she says.
+“We put our heads together on how to create a more contemporary ambience even though our studio’s work leans a lot more towards rugged “old-world” textures to stay true to our grain,” she says.

 The choice of material palette used throughout the apartment is unusual but serves as a fine lesson in how to pair varying textures seamlessly.

 Old teakwood and plywood like Durotuff have been used for their inconsistent grain throughout the apartment; exposed white brick walls line the living room while black limestone has been used for the walls in the dining room.
 An uncut timber plank has been used to form the top of the dining table.
-The bedroom walls are finished in facetted plywood and polished IPS.
+The bedroom walls are finished in faceted plywood and polished IPS.

 The flooring varies throughout the apartment.
-Seasoned herringbone timber was specially customized for the bedroom floor while larger charcoal tiles form the flooring for the living room.
+Seasoned herringbone timber was specially customised for the bedroom floor while larger charcoal tiles form the flooring for the living room.
 The furniture and lamps for the home have been sourced from Natuzzi.